What is the Supplementary Retirement Scheme, or SRS?

 Join the hundreds of thousands of people who are taking control of their personal finances and investments with tips and market insights delivered straight to their inboxes.

-Singapore’s Supplementary Retirement Scheme (SRS) is a program set forth by Singapore’s Ministry of Finance that encourages both Singaporeans and foreigners to save more for retirement by offering attractive tax incentives to those who participate.
+Singapore’s Supplementary Retirement Scheme (SRS) is a program created by Singapore’s Ministry of Finance.
+It encourages both Singaporeans and foreigners to save more for retirement by offering attractive tax incentives to those who participate.

 What’s the main difference between CPF and SRS?